 You can download a PDF seating plan by clicking here or on the image opposite.

-Bradford Theatres have won the Theatrical Management Association (TMA) Award for Most Welcoming Theatre in both 2005 & 2009, and have been shortlisted on several other occasions.
-Bradford Theatres are also White Rose Tourism nominee 'Access For All' in 2010.
+Bradford Theatres have won the Theatrical Management Association (TMA) Award (now UK Theatre) for Most Welcoming Theatre in recent years and have been shortlisted on several other occasions.
+Bradford Theatres have also been a White Rose Tourism nominee in the 'Access For All' category.

 At Bradford Theatres we aim to make our venues fully accessible and we offer an extensive range of access facilities to ensure an easy and enjoyable experience for all our customers.